Mediawave International Film Festival

 The Media Wave International Film Festival (Mediawave Nemzetközi Filmfesztivál) also known as Fényírók Fesztiválja is one of the significant International Visual Arts festival held in Hungary.
 It was founded in 1991.
 The festival presents all Visual arts platforms including feature films, shorts, documentaries, and animated films.
 All programs, screenings, conferences, and exhibitions are free to attend.

 History

-The first edition was held as "International Film And Video Art Festival" of Hungary, and The festival uses the name "Fényírók Fesztiválja" since 1994 onwards.
+The first edition was held as "International Film And Video Art Festival" of Hungary.
+The festival uses the name "Fényírók Fesztiválja" since 1994 onwards.
 The Festival is also known as Media Wave, Festival of Light Writer and On the Road International Online Film Festival.

 Fesztivál Fődíja (Main Prize) winners of the Media Wave

 The Main Prize is offered by: Hungarian Motion Picture Public Foundation for the Best Ethnographic or Anthropological film.